fetchoracle/dataSpecs/types/LendingPairToxicity.md

 ## Dispute Considerations

 Note that following this guide does not prevent you from being disputed or guarantee reporters will properly put a value on-chain.
-Tellor is decentralized.
+Fetch is decentralized.
 This repo is a start to the education necessary for a fully decentralized oracle, but please focus on communication and working with reporters to prevent unnecessary disputes and at the same time encourage monitoring and punishment of bad data.

 ## Suggested Data Sources